Been woodworking for years and then found the club so that I could extend my knowledge and meet new people.

 Here’s What Some Of Our Members Say

 Been carving looking for somewhere local to share my love of carving and found the Cooroora Wood working club and have been a member for years.
-Now I’m passing on my knowledge of carving in lessons every Tuesday morning.

 I took up scrollsawing in 2010 after doing pyrography for several years.
 I used to spend hours in my shed creating fretwork masterpieces for competitions.
 I also made and sold puzzles, wall hangings and names for children.
 These days I enjoy making presents for family and friends and I love to teach fellow members the art of scrollsawing.
 Conducting demonstrations is very enjoyable too.
 A lot of ladies say to me, “It’s like sewing,” but I always found scrollsawing easier than sewing!